kechan/KEJSONModel/README.md

       },
     }
 ```
- And you want be able to just say these,
+ And you want to be able to just say these,

 ```objective-c
  	// data is the NSData representation of the above JSON message.